A hybrid program over 10 weeks

 Sharing ideas and stories was a highlight of the day.
 I will plan time to start my strategy development – Step 1 is to develop a process map.
 Would like the follow up Training Program course early next year (so I can have a milestone to complete our strategy!
 Claire Jewell, Environmental Manager, Bluescope Pacific Steel

-In this environment and sustainability training strategy workshop, you will:
+In this environment and sustainability training strategy program, you will:

 - have the space to work with your own corporate environment and sustainability documents and operational processes, or those of a key client;